 Everything takes time.
 It can take several years before you feel comfortable in your business, and that’s okay!
 When first starting out, you are learning how the industry works, how to handle different situations, and even honing in on who your ideal bride really is.
 Take projects one at a time and know that you can tweak as you go.

 For example, did you somehow find yourself agreeing to move 200+ chairs from the ceremony area to the tent for a client’s reception?
 All during Cocktail Hour?
 Yep, I did that once.
 And you better believe I now have a clause in my contract that states we do not physically set up tables and chairs on a client’s behalf.
 But I never would have realized how labor intensive doing so would be (or to at least clarify it in my contract) if it weren’t for experiencing it firsthand.

 P.S.
-If you’re new here and looking for a way to organize all of your client’s wedding day details – download our FREE guide to building an Onsite Script so that your client’s big day goes exactly as planned!
-I’ll walk you through my step by step process to creating an Onsite Script that sets you and your team up for a successful wedding day!
+If you’re new here and looking for a way to organize all of your client’s wedding day details – download our FREE guide to building a Game Day Playbook so that your client’s big day goes exactly as planned!
+I’ll walk you through my step by step process to creating day of details that sets you and your team up for a successful wedding day!